-In general terms: yes, it is.
-Our vehicles have the same modern isolation device with which we are transporting our coronavirus patients in our air ambulances.
-Thanks to this device, our patients will be comfortable and safe during the complete transfer and there also will be no possibility that this virus leaks out to the environment and endangers others.
+In general terms: yes, there is.
+Our medical vehicles have the same modern isolation device which we use to transport our coronavirus patients in our air ambulances.
+Think of it as a mobile self-isolation unit.
+These are valid even for covid patients with pre-existing medical conditions.Thanks to this device, our patients will be comfortable and safe during the complete medical transfer and there also will be no possibility that the Covid-19 virus leaks out to the environment and endangers others.

 What is the lead time for a coronavirus patient transport?

 If needed, our experts can organise your transport within a few hours depending on your current location's quarantine policy and whether you are currently based in one of the FCDO's list countries.
 You only need to contact us, we will advise you following FCDO advice and we will start planning your individual patient transport immediately no matter your insurance policy.